 After your first year, you may want to consider living in some of our alternative housing options.
 Located on Lakeside Drive on the east side of campus, students can apply to live with friends in our Lakeside houses.
 Located near the softball field on the west side of campus, students can apply to live in our Townhouses, a very independent living option.
 These alternative housing options are not outfitted with the Proximity Access Card reading system currently.

 Regardless of where you live, you’ll find residential life at Muskingum is more than just a place to live.
 All of our facilities provide the chance to belong to a community within the larger campus.
 You’ll quickly feel right at home – and if you’re looking for someone to share a late night pizza, compare notes, or take an early morning jog around the track, you won’t have to go far!

 Housing Selection Information

-Information regarding the 2020-2021 Housing selection process for all rising sophomores, juniors, and seniors will be distributed during the Spring Semester.
+Housing selection information for all rising sophomores, juniors, and seniors can be found here: Housing Selection Booklet.

 Questions about Housing?